 Muscle strains are the most common cause of muscle injury.

-Advanced Neuromuscular Exercise Physiology
+Advanced Environmental Exercise Physiology

-Physiology of Sport and Exercise With Web Study Guide-5th Edition
+Physiology of Sport and Exercise Web Study Guide-5th Edition

 Traditionally, exercise physiologists have recommended one of three regimens to improve aerobic power: continuous exercise at a moderate to high intensity; long, slow (low-intensity) exercise; or interval training.